Discover all the tax services we offer

 With the increased information about the ‘invasive’ nature of FATCA, many Americans are considering the option of renouncing their citizenship.
 Giving up your US citizenship WILL relieve you of FATCA reporting requirements—but it’s not always that simple.

 First off, the cost of renouncing is $2,350.
 That’s right—it will cost you $2,350 to hand over your passport.
-This price tag may simply be too much for some expats, and they will be ‘forced’ to continue filing US taxes as a citizen.
+This price tag may be too much for some expats, and they will be ‘forced’ to continue filing US taxes as citizens.

 It is important to know that if you intend to expatriate, you must prove 5 years’ worth of compliance with US expat taxes.
 So if you are not current on your US taxes, you will need to become compliant prior to filing for renunciation.